Cookiezzz/A3Taviana/README.txt

+Taviana 0.2 for Arma 3 Epoch.

+Fixed up to 'work' with Arma 3 by Santa.
+(GFSGaming.com)

+DO NOT CHANGE ANYTHING IN THIS ADDON YOURSELF
+The purpose of this pack is to create a single Taviana addon which can be used across all Arma 3 servers so players don't have to use different addons for different servers.

+If you would like to see anything changed, added or removed, contact Santa.

+If you still find missing textures, errors,... please contact Santa.

+contact: gfsgaming.com or santa@gfsgaming.com

 Original Taviana map work by Martin.
+JBAD Buildings Credits to M1lkm8n & Smokedog http://www.armaholic.com/page.php?id=26806
+A3: Emod - by maca134@gmail.com
+Reworked models by @Tansien and the DayZero crew.

 CREDITS
 All credit for this map belongs to its original author (Martin Bauer) and those listed below: